Knives out for Borrell, as Russia divides EU

 The European Parliament has no power in the matter and Terras' letter might not gain traction.

-But the unusual move showed the level of anger, especially among easterly EU states, over Borrell's behaviour.
+But his unusual move showed the level of anger, especially among easterly EU states, over Borrell's behaviour.

-Borrell went to Moscow of his own accord to launch a "strategic" dialogue and call for the freeing of opposition hero Alexei Navalny.
+Borrell went to Moscow of his own accord to launch a "strategic" dialogue and call for the freeing of opposition leader Alexei Navalny.

-But Russia expelled three EU diplomats for having attended pro-Navalny protests and attacked Europe as an "unreliable partner" while he was there.
+But Russia expelled three EU diplomats for having attended protests pro-Navalny rallies and attacked Europe as an "unreliable partner" while he was there.

-And Borrell did little for Navalny, while going off-script to attack the EU's oldest ally, the US, over its Cuba policy, and to praise Russia's coronavirus vaccine instead.
+And Borrell did little for Navalny, while going off-script to attack the EU's oldest ally, the US, over its Cuba policy, and to praise Russia's coronavirus vaccine.

 Borrell took a much tougher line in his blog on Sunday, as criticism mounted.